Basic Self Care Tips for Caregivers

 6. Give Grace.

-Let’s dig in a little deeper on how you can incorporate these Basic Self Care Tips into your everyday life.
+Let’s dig in a little deeper on how you can incorporate these Self Care Ideas for Caregivers into your everyday life.

 Get Sunshine

 The obvious argument about this one is: there is not always sunshine outside.
 True.
+But this is still one of the most important self-care ideas for caregivers.
 So, we have some “back-up sunshine” suggestions:

 • Insert “Songs That Make Me Feel Like It’s Sunny Outside.”
 Have you ever been driving along and a song comes on that just makes you feel like you are dancing in the sunshine?